Arvtesh/UnityFx.Async/README.md

 ```
 This does exaclty the same job as the callbacks sample, but it's much more readable.

 That said promises are still not an ideal solution (at least for C#).
-They require quite much filler code and rely heavily on delegate usage.
+They require quite much filler code and rely heavily on delegates usage.

 ### Observables and reactive programming
 Observable event streams as defined in [reactive programming](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) provide a convenient way of managing push-based event notifications (opposed to pull-based nature of `IEnumerable`).
 One of the core differences is multiple result values for observables versus single promise result.
 While observables may represent an asynchronous operation it is not always the case (and it is generally not recommended to use them in this way).
-That is why the concept is ot of the scope covered by this document.
+That is why the concept is out of the scope covered by this document.

 ### Asynchronous programming with async and await
 C# 5.0/.NET 4.5 introduced a new appoach to asynchronous programming.
 By using `async` and `await` one can write asynchronous methods almost as synchronous methods.
 The following example shows implementation of the callback hell method with this technique: